Australian Horse Racing

 Some horses have been successful on a wet track as a 2yo and yet cannot get ‘warm’ on the same condition later in life.
 Often 2yo races are run on wet tracks with not a single runner handling the track condition.
 In the end, something wins the race and might have even looked good winning; the same applies in many other events.
 Many horses have therefore won on a totally unfavorable track rating but looking at their stats can appeal as a superior wet (or dry) tracker (figures can be inaccurate as per the Class one earlier example).

-This further muddies (excuse the pun) the problems when using consistency figures as a guide to future performance.
+This further muddies (excuse the pun, again) the problems when using consistency figures as a guide to future performance.

 Generally ignore wet track form from more than a few years ago and discount